Text Chunking for RAG: Stop Losing Context in Splits (2026)

 Strategy 3: Sentence-Level Chunking

-Group complete sentences.
-Preserves semantic units better than fixed-size.
+Group N complete sentences per chunk.
+Preserves semantic units better than character splitting.

 python -m spacy download en_core_web_sm